nsifnugel/ggmap/README.md

 -   Mikko Korpela [ctb]
 -   Natalia Sifnugel [website]

-There are many functions included in this package, they can be found under the references tab of the site!
+There are many functions included in this package, they can be found under the reference tab of the site!

 ## Goal